Ecztassy/Ecztassy/README.md

-<h2 align="left">Hi 👋!
-My name is Ecztassy and I'm a Junior Dev, from Portugal to the world :P</h2>
+<h2 align="left">HAIII!
+My name is Ecztassy and I program as a hobby, from Portugal to the world :P</h2>

 ###